jesuscuesta/anguila/README.md

-# anguila
+# Anguila

-Proyecto angular con componentes reutilizables
+Project example for create angular library.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.